Cruise Advice For the Best Palermo Port Experience

 Do I need to take a tender boat?

-No. Cruise ships dock directly at the pier in Palermo.
-As a result, you can walk straight off the ship and begin exploring right away.
+No. Cruise ships dock directly at the pier, so you can walk off the ship and head straight into the city.

 Can I visit Monreale on a cruise stop?

 Yes.
 Monreale is about a 30-minute drive from the port.
-Because of this, if you have at least 6 hours in port, you can visit the cathedral and still have time to explore Palermo.
+If your ship stays for several hours, you should have enough time to visit the cathedral and still explore part of the city.

 Is it safe to explore Palermo on my own?